Aashish Kapoor

 Kapoor began his playing career at the St Mary's School and Santhome HSS in Chennai.
 In the TNCA schools tournament in 1987–88, he scored four hundreds in a row, including a 116 before lunch against Padma Seshadri.
 This won him the Best Schoolboy Cricketer award from TNCA and later the JC Mukherjee award for the best U-17 cricketer.
 For South Zone in the Vijay Hazare Trophy, Kapoor scored 103 & 58* against Central Zone and 130 against the North.
 He then started playing for SPIC in the senior league.

 In December 1988 in the Under-19 Ghulam Ahmed trophy (South Zone of the Cooch Behar Trophy), Kapoor scored 304 (420 minutes, 354 balls, 24 fours and a six) against Goa.
 He added 408 for the first wicket with J. Ramdas.
-He also coached for Baharain cricket team.
+He also coached for Bahrain International Cricket Team (Mens and U19).
+In 2022, he was named assistant coach of Gujarat Titans in the Indian Premier League.